About the Australian Government Help to Buy Scheme

 - contribute up to 30% (existing homes) or 40% (newly built homes) toward the purchase price.

-This allows you to buy a home sooner by:
+This will allow you to buy a home sooner by:

 - bridging the gap between what you can borrow and the price of a home that suits your needs